This month’s featured print is Blueberry Pancakes—a tribute to comfort, ritual, and the kind of quiet morning we all dream of, especially mothers.

 Order by Tuesday, May 7th for Mother’s Day delivery.

-I can’t go back in time to make another painting, but I have drawn up ideas for a larger daffodil painting for a show at Harris Harvey in 2024.
-A year and a half is a long time to wait, so I also decided to add another limited edition floral print to the store and to offer a special discount for one month only.
+Although I can’t go back and make a March daffodil painting retroactively, I have sketched out plans for a larger daffodil still life for an upcoming show at Harris Harvey Gallery in 2024.
+That’s still a ways off, so in the meantime, I decided to release a new limited edition floral print and offer a special discount—available for one month only!

 Three DaffodilsIsaac’s DaffodilsSweetness of SpringSeven Varieties of Daffodil